-Flexible drain parts can be used to quickly connect offset sink drains.
-If you have ever been a little short on pipe or had drain trap fittings that were just shy of the necessary length or angle, you'll appreciate the usefulness of flexible drain parts.
-It is possible to cut out the pipes under the sink and install a new sink drain using a 45- or a 90-degree bend to make up the difference, but it may not be necessary for a minor misalignment.
-If the pipes are very close to lining up and you do not have the time to completely re-do the drain system, then flexible drain connectors could be right for you.
-They are readily available and can usually be picked up at your local hardware or home improvement store.
+Flexible drain parts can be used to connect offset sink drains quickly.
+If you have ever been a little short on the pipe or had drain trap fittings that were just shy of the necessary length or angle, you'll appreciate the usefulness of flexible drain parts.

+You can cut out the pipes under the sink and install a new sink drain using a 45- or 90-degree bend to make up the difference, but that may not be necessary for minor misalignment.
+If the pipes are very close to lining up and you do not have the time to completely re-do the drain system, then flexible drain connectors could be what you need.
+They are readily available and easy to get at a local hardware or home improvement store.

 How Flexible Drain Parts Function

-Flexible drain parts can flex to one side or the other and from back to front or even extend to help make up the difference that is missing to make the drain trap or other drain parts line up.
-I have seen fittings for a bigger trap swing, couplings to put between two pipes that are not lined up all the way, and flexible extension couplings for vertical or horizontal adjustments on one side of the pipe.
+Flexible drain parts can flex to one side or the other and from back to front or even extend to help make up the missing difference to make the drain trap or other drain parts line up.
+There are fittings for a bigger trap swing, couplings between two pipes that are not lined up, and flexible extension couplings for vertical or horizontal adjustments on one side of the pipe.

 Adjusting Flexible Drain Parts

-Flexible drain traps are taller than most other traps, so it may be necessary to shorten the pipes above the continuous waste fitting to give the longer trap room to flex over the span.
-Take your time when installing flexible drain parts and play around with the many adjustments and positions that are possible until you find the one that is right for your installation.
+Flexible drain traps are taller than most others, so it may be necessary to shorten the pipes above the continuous waste fitting to give the more extended trap room to flex over the span.
+Take your time installing flexible drain parts and play around with the many possible adjustments and positions until you find the one that is right for your installation.